pruo95/data-824-pr/README.md

 hallOfFameDashboard.R holds the code for the UI and server.
 There is also an R file for just the required code which can be found at hallOfFameDataset.R

+The data tables used are all found in the R package "Lahman", so no csv, text file, etc. will need to be downloaded to run the dashboard.